Skip Navigation

 5. General and special educators who are teaching in a co-taught class will jointly determine the grades for students with disabilities under the Individuals with Disabilities Education Act (IDEA).

-6. If the special educator or related service provider is the designated primary instructor for a subject, he or she will determine the grade in that subject area.
+6. If the special educator or related service provider is the designated primary instructor for a subject, they will determine the grade in that subject area.

 7. Students with significant cognitive disabilities, who are working toward a Maryland Certificate of Program Completion, shall be instructed, assessed and graded on alternate academic outcomes that are linked to the Maryland College and Career Ready State Standards requiring substantial adaptation and modification of grade- level content in the general education curriculum.
 Students will receive a report of progress related to IEP goals and objectives in addition to the report card.

-1. Have access to instructional modifications and assessment accommodations in both the general education classroom and ESOL classroom, as specified in the Accommodations Documentation for EL Students, to allow them to make academic progress in both settings.
+1. Have access to instructional modifications and assessment accommodations in both the general education classroom and ELD classroom, as specified in the Accommodations Documentation for ML Students, to allow them to make academic progress in both settings;

 2. Receive grades based on performance on activities and classroom assessments appropriate to the language proficiency level of the student.
-ELs cannot receive a failing grade based solely on their English proficiency.
+MLs cannot receive a failing grade based solely on their English proficiency; and

 3. Receive the same report card as is used in general education.

-4. Content area teachers and ESOL teachers must collaborate throughout the quarter and determine instructional modifications as appropriate.
+4. Content area teachers and ELD teachers must collaborate throughout the quarter and determine instructional modifications as appropriate.

 Transfer Students